Course reserves for instructors

 The online request form for books allows you to check the library catalogue for availability.
-If the book is in the Libraries' collection, please add the call number to help us retrieve material faster and check the option “Please retrieve from the library collection and place on reserve”.
-If the Libraries does not have the book you want, please check the option “Please purchase and place on reserve”.
+If the book is in the Library's collection, please add the call number to help us retrieve material faster and check the option “Please retrieve from the library collection and place on reserve”.
+If the Library does not have the book you want, please check the option “Please purchase and place on reserve”.

 Personal copies of books, videos...

 Use the online request form for BOOK to send us the information about the book.
 Please check the option “I will bring the material to the library”.
 You can then bring us the item(s) in person to the Loans Desk at the Webster Library or the Circulation Desk at the Vanier Library.